 What is Cognitive Behavioral Therapy?

-As mentioned above, cognitive behavioral therapy is a commonly used tool for recovering from addiction.
+As mentioned above, cognitive behavioral therapy is a commonly used tool in treatment for addiction.
 It involves counseling through a carefully structured plan.
-The person seeking treatment will be required to attend a limited number of sessions with a professional counselor.
-Cognitive behavioral therapy helps the person quickly identify and change inaccurate or negative thoughts, thus allowing them to tackle challenging situations more effectively.
+The person seeking treatment is required to attend a limited number of sessions with a professional counselor.
+Cognitive behavioral therapy helps the person identify and change inaccurate or negative thoughts.
+Through the identification of these negative thoughts, it allows the person to tackle challenging situations more effectively.

-First and foremost, make recovery your number one priority.
-Stay connected with healthcare professionals who know you and can offer comprehensive care and advice during and after treatment.
-If possible, choose to get inpatient care, so you can stick with the program with less resistance.
+First and foremost, make a recovery your number one priority.
+Stay connected with healthcare professionals who know you.
+They can offer comprehensive care and advice during and after treatment.
+An aftercare program will be a huge benefit to help you leave addiction behind and avoid a relapse.
+If possible, choose an inpatient treatment program so that you can stick with your recovery with less resistance.

 Take it one step at a time.
-Recovery isn’t an overnight process.
+To completely leave addiction behind will take longer than just an overnight process.
 It will take months, if not years, to get both body and mind entirely free from drug or alcohol addiction.
 The fastest path to recovery is to participate in an inpatient rehabilitation program that can monitor and guide you 24/7.

 Communication is critical before, during, and after addiction.
 It can be a scary experience for most people who suffer from addiction, as they feel vulnerable and isolated.
 Communicating with other people, especially the ones you care about, will give you the motivation and confidence booster to identify and react correctly to the identified problem.

 Exercise and diet, a huge part of recovering from addiction, is based on lifestyle changes.
 Try to get out and exercise at least 30 minutes per day either by walking or hitting the gym.
-Exercise not only boosts physical strength, but mental health as well.
-Meanwhile, eating right will also provide your body with the nourishment it needs to combat withdrawal symptoms.
+Exercise not only boosts physical strength but mental health as well.
+Meanwhile, eating right will also provide your body with the nourishment it needs to combat withdrawal symptoms and cravings.

 Leaving addiction behind will be difficult, yet completely possible.
-After reading this, the next ideal step is to look for a reliable rehabilitation facility.
+After reading this, the next ideal step is to look for a reliable inpatient addiction rehabilitation facility.